In crisis or thinking about suicide? Call or text 988 (U.S. Suicide & Crisis Lifeline) — free, confidential, 24/7.

 70% of the time this step is missed

-In our analysis of de-identified U.S. psychiatric records, this step was missing 70% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 70% of the time it should have happened.

 • Could this medicine affect a pregnancy, and have we talked about contraception?